 Eligibility: Applicants must be enrolled as full-time students at an accredited U.S. university or college.
 We strongly urge, but do not require, the student's home institution to commit to providing an equal, matching grant to the student.

-For visitors whose purpose is primarly to use the u-channel (long-core) magnetometer system.
+For visitors whose purpose is primarily to use the u-channel (long-core) magnetometer system.

 The IRM's u-channel magnetometer system is available for use to outside visitors through a short application process.
 To help you plan your visit, please keep in mind the following: